Details

 Kopenhagen Fur has from the fall of 2017 been allowed to send excess heat to the local district heating company, Glostrup Varme.
 The excess heat is from Kopenhagen Furs large cold storage, where mink coats are stored before they are redistributed.
 Hereby excess heat is utilized instead of being chilled using coolers.

-By extracting excess heat from the cold storage facility at Kopenhagen Fur the previous refrigeration units are replaced with a heat pump.
-The project was a part of Kopenhagen Fur needing a new cooling unit for both process and comfort cooling.
-It is expected that the heat pump can deliver cooling with an annual capacity of 1 MW.
-Glostrup Varme have a next-door heating central where the excess heat from Kopenhagen Fur is sent to the district heating network, hereby supplying local consumers with heating from mink coat storage.
+Extracting excess heat from the cold storage facility at Kopenhagen Fur, the previous refrigeration units were replaced with a heat pump.
+The project was a part of Kopenhagen Fur, which needed a new cooling unit for both process and comfort cooling.
+The heat pump is expected to deliver cooling with an annual capacity of 1 MW.
+Glostrup Varme has a next-door heating central where the excess heat from Kopenhagen Fur is sent to the district heating network, supplying local consumers with heating from mink coat storage.

 The total cost is € 295,000, of which € 161,000 is financed by Glostrup Varme and € 134,000 is financed by Kopenhagen Fur.
 The total heat pump costs are approximately € 134,000 higher than if only the cooling system was constructed.